 The chatbot industry is expanding fast, yet the technologies are still young.
 Conversational bots used to be rather vacant like the old text-based games, but now they have evolved into a top quality business tool.Chatbots offer a new type of simple and friendly interface imperative for browsing information and receiving services.
 Industry giants including Google, Microsoft, and Facebook agree that this technology will play a huge role in the future.Diverse chatbots facilitate a myriad of business tasks from advertising to team building operations, often sharing core common features.
 A common set of use cases include the following:

 Ultimately, a chatbot is a program, designed to handle communication with the human user via conventional conversation by textual means (chat platforms).
 It waits for the user to say something and answers it as programmed.
 This constitutes the bare bones of chatbot with the simple algorithm on its surface: accept and interpret the input, provide a relevant response to the output.However, chatbots are a bit more complicated than that since they now possess the power of context, either local (persistent in one conversation), or global (persistent across many dialogues, extending beyond the linguistic context, e.g. a pizza ordering bot that processes your current orders, location, timezone, etc.).
-While the former is usually saved in temporary memory like cookies or sessions, the latter is stored in databases or accessed inside party services via APIs.
+While the former is usually saved in temporary memory like cookies or sessions, the latter is stored in databases or accessed inside party services via custom-software-development.
 The chatbots share many traits with web applications, which serve pages online (they similarly accept requests and respond to them, they use many standard tools like databases).
 So in a sense, chatbots are web applications.

 The bot must first understand what the user says.
 There are several options here: pattern matching of user input and classification of the intents with Natural Language Processing (NLP).
 The former is fairly simple and straightforward in use, but rather hard to maintain at a bigger scale with flexible inputs.
 The latter relies on machine learning in interpreting the inputs and is harder to implement (at least without the help of platforms that already applied the technique).
 A set of examples is required to classify possible intents and identify the purpose of the particular input from a range of possibilities.To understand this better, let’s understand some NLP categories and their essence: